Ares Capital Corporation (ARCC) Stock Could Soon Reward Patient Investors

 Analyst recommendations provided by FactSet shows that the consensus forecast for Ares Capital Corporation (ARCC) is a “Buy”.
 16 analysts offering their recommendations for the stock have an average rating of 1.80, where 2 rate it as a Hold and 1 think it is a “Overweight”.
 13 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Ares Capital Corporation is expected to release its quarterly report on 07/26/2023.The EPS is expected to grow by 13.90% this year.
+Ares Capital Corporation is expected to release its quarterly report on 10/24/2023.The EPS is expected to grow by 13.90% this year.

 Ares Capital Corporation (ARCC) Top Institutional Holders